yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 # Since / For Ke Tense ERRORS

 ## After Since always use simple past tense ..(Simple past means only Simple Past no other)

-## Use Perfect or Perfect Continuous Tense with Since / For
+## Use Perfect or Perfect Continuous Tense with Since / For only when since /for shows Time

 # has been / had been